-Read the following recommendations and select the ones you think would work best for you.
-During Instruction or Activities Bring small snacks or chew gum in your classes, if allowed.
-If you are not allowed to snack or chew gum, try to eat just before class so you won't be distracted by hunger.
-Working on Assignments or Independent Tasks Have water and nutritious snacks available while you're working.
-Avoid sugary treats or too much caffeine, which can have a negative effect on your productivity.
-Preparing for Tests or Presentations If you need to eat or drink while studying, take a break to have something and return when you've finished.
-Just before a test or presentation, eat a healthy meal or snack.
-Make sure it's enough to prevent you from feeli hungry during the test, but not so much that you feel overly full. ng
+- Bring small snacks or chew gum in your classes, if allowed. - If you are not allowed to snack or chew gum, try to eat just before class so you won't be distracted by hunger.

+- Have water and nutritious snacks available while you're working. - Avoid sugary treats or too much caffeine, which can have a negative effect on your productivity.

+- If you need to eat or drink while studying, take a break to have something and return when you've finished. - Just before a test or presentation, eat a healthy meal or snack.
+Make sure it's enough to prevent you from feeling hungry during the test, but not so much that you feel overly full.

-Low Light Bright Light
+Low Light